Jennifer Botterill: Collegiate

-Canadian Women's Hockey League
+Club hockey

+Botterill won her first of four national titles with the Calgary Oval X-Treme in 1998.
+She got an assist on Dana Antal's overtime winner in the Canadian Final.

+After her college career, she won back-to-back national titles with the Toronto Aeros in 2004 and 2005.
+She scored the game-winning goal in the 2005 Abby Hoffman Cup Final.

-Botterill played for the Mississauga Chiefs and Toronto Furies of the Canadian Women's Hockey League.
-In 2007–08, she won the Angela James Bowl after winning the league scoring title with 61 points.
+With the Mississauga Chiefs in the new Canadian Women's Hockey League, she won the Angela James Bowl after winning the 2007-08 scoring title with 61 points.
 She was voted the CWHL Top Forward and a CWHL Central All-Star; she won CWHL Top Scorer of the Month honours in February.
+At Hockey Canada's 2008 National Championships, she got the assist on Cherie Piper's double overtime winner.

 In 2008-09, she was a CWHL First Team All-Star.

-Botterill retired after the 2010-11 season.
+Botterill retired after the 2010-11 season with the Toronto Furies.
 Her final game was the 2011 Clarkson Cup final, a 5–0 loss to the Montreal Stars.
 Despite playing just three seasons in the four-year-old CWHL, she retired as the league's second-best scorer with 160 points (in 79 games from 2007-08 to 2010-11).
 After winning the Angela James Bowl in 2007-08, she finished third in the league scoring race in both 2008-09 and 2010-11.